walkthunder/electrode-react-ssr-caching/README.md

 # react-ssr-caching [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url]

 Support profiling React Server Side Rendering time and component caching to help you speed up SSR.
+This project is originally forked from `electrode-react-ssr-caching`.

+# What's new?

+This lib [`react-ssr-caching`](https://www.npmjs.com/package/react-ssr-caching) support configurable lru cache with `lru-cache` lib.
+You could config data expire time, max data length, etc. Config parameters could check [here](https://www.npmjs.com/package/react-ssr-caching).

+And you could config your own cache implementations such as redis cache in the next version which would come soon.
+It's the purpose of this fork.

 # Installing